Omar al-Bashir

 In July 2008, the prosecutor of the International Criminal Court (ICC), Luis Moreno Ocampo, accused al-Bashir of genocide, crimes against humanity, and war crimes in Darfur.
 The court issued an arrest warrant for al-Bashir on 4 March 2009 on counts of war crimes and crimes against humanity, but ruled that there was insufficient evidence to prosecute him for genocide.
 However, on 12 July 2010, the court issued a second warrant containing three separate counts of genocide.
 The new warrant, like the first, was delivered to the Sudanese government, which did not recognize either the warrant or the ICC.
 The indictments did not allege that Bashir personally took part in such activities; instead, they said that he was "suspected of being criminally responsible, as an indirect co-perpetrator".
-The court's decision was opposed by the African Union, Arab League and Non-Aligned Movement as well as the governments of Libya, Somalia, Jordan, Turkey, Egypt, South Sudan, Djibouti, Eritrea, Pakistan, Algeria, Iraq, Saudi Arabia, Kuwait, Oman, Palestine, Ethiopia, Tunisia, Morocco, Lebanon, Bahrain, Qatar and the United Arab Emirates.
+The court's decision was opposed by the African Union, Arab League and Non-Aligned Movement as well as many African and Asian governments.

 From December 2018 onwards, al-Bashir faced large-scale protests which demanded his removal from power.
 On 11 April 2019, Bashir was ousted in a military coup d'état.
 In September 2019, Bashir was replaced by the Transitionary Military Council which transferred executive power to a mixed civilian–military Sovereignty Council and a civilian prime minister, Abdalla Hamdok.
 Two months later, the Forces of Freedom and Change alliance (which holds indirect political power during the 39-month Sudanese transition to democracy), Hamdok, and Sovereignty Council member Siddiq Tawer stated that Bashir would be eventually transferred to the ICC.
 He was convicted of corruption in December of that year and sentenced to two years in prison.
 His trial regarding his role in the coup that brought him into power started on 21 July 2020.